 Parents are entitled to access their child’s records, including attendance records, test scores, grades, disciplinary records, health records, student evaluations and reports of behavioral patterns; review teaching materials, including textbooks and aids; and review each test the child takes after it is administered to the child’s class.
 Recent legislation also provides that a parent is entitled to observe virtual instruction to the same extent they would be entitled to observe in-person instruction of the child.

 A 2002 Texas attorney general opinion addressed whether a parent has unrestricted access to a child’s counseling records.
 The opinion stated a very narrow exception to the general rule that all student records are available to parents.
 Under FERPA, a public school may withhold a minor’s counseling records from a parent only if the records are kept in the sole possession of the counselor, are used only as the counselor’s personal memory aid, and are not accessible or revealed to any other person except a temporary substitute for the counselor.
-In addition, state law provides that a licensed mental health practitioner may withhold a minor child’s records only if the practitioner determines that the release of such records “would be harmful to the patient’s physical, mental or emotional health.”
-Accordingly, to properly withhold a minor’s records from parents, a certified school counselor must also be a licensed mental health practitioner, e.g., a licensed professional counselor.
+Further, state law provides that a licensed mental health practitioner may withhold a minor child’s records only if the practitioner determines that the release of such records “would be harmful to the patient’s physical, mental or emotional health.”
+In summary, in addition to the foregoing criteria, to properly withhold a minor’s records from parents, a certified school counselor must also be a licensed mental health practitioner, e.g., a licensed professional counselor.